Everything you need to know about the Levy

 - You will get an allowance of £15,000 per tax year which is offset to the Levy payment made

 - As an employer, you will receive an incentive of £1000 if you take on an Apprentice between the ages of 16-18 years old.
 A payment of £500 will be made after 3 months and a further £500 on completion

 - The Apprenticeship Levy can be used for all your employees no matter what age as long they meet the requirements of the Skills Funding Agency (SFA)

 - All unused Levy spend will expire after 24 months of payment into the account

 - Once the organisation has spent their Levy funds available they will then only have to pay a 5% co-investment towards the qualification of which the employee is going to enrol onto

 You are able to share your Levy funds, but only 25% of the employer contribution can be shared between other Levy paying companies and can be distributed between as many companies as you like.

 Calculating your Levy spend

 The Apprenticeship Levy applies to all organisations in the UK.
 The amount of money that is paid into your Apprenticeship service account will be the amount of which you will have to spend on training in England.
-The government will apply a 10% contribution into your Levy account and this can also be spend on Apprenticeship training in England.
+The government will apply a 10% contribution into your Levy account and this can also be spent on Apprenticeship training in England.
 The top up will be applied to the DAS account monthly and based on your wage bill for that month that will determine how much is allocated to your account.
 This means for every £1 that is contributed into the account you will get £1.10 which includes the government contribution.